No time to visit the gym?

 - How do I measure progress? – Keep a journal and note the session dates and times, resistance and or program settings used.

-We want to help you improve your fitness by using an exercise bike, which is just an item of fitness equipment, in the comfort of your own surroundings.
-Just the extra lift in vitality you gain will help you enjoy a much better lifestyle and help prevent disease.
+We want to help you improve your physical fitness by using an exercise bike, which is just an item of fitness equipment, in the comfort of your own surroundings.
+Just the extra lift in vitality you get will help you enjoy a much better lifestyle and help prevent disease.
 It can also help you with weight control, fat loss, and improve overall fitness levels so you perform better at your related sports.
 Get started today to begin getting these healthy benefits!
 Remember to discuss any new exercise regime with your Doctor, to avoid any risk before starting.

 With so many different makes and models, shapes and sizes, to choose from we can help you in your choice with our Guide to Buying an Exercise Bike.